jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 But one prime example would overthrow that: An object can be written, so passed to a command, and the value of the object might be read.
 So Object Set Public, Value Get Private.
 So then you do not set the object, to read it on the inside, but the object is set, to read the value on the inside, so when an aspect, such as Object or Value, is In, it does not mean that it is both written from the outside and read on the inside.

 But in the car on my way home from work I realized, that I have been forgetting about half the gets.
-When an object is written from the outside of the command, of which the Value is read on the inside, the Object is read as well, because you need to read the object, before you can retrieve the value of the object.
+When an object is written from the outside of the command, of which the __Value__ is read on the inside, the __Object__ is read as well, because you need to read the object, before you can retrieve the value of the object.
 So the object is read for access.
 Not for copy / assignment.

 Perhaps you need to consider reading an object for access too.
 I already wrote something about that in the old Symbol documentation: different forms of getting, that also might be separately access controlled.
 It makes a difference when something gettable for access compared to gettable for copying.
 It would make a difference for outcome dependency.
 For instance: when you can get something for accessing but can’t get something for copying, then the object can be accessed inside the command, but it can not be passed further down into sub-commands.

-This has implications for automatic detemination of in out and thru and also for compared IO and automatic execution order.
+This has implications for automatic determination of in out and thru and also for compared IO and automatic execution order.

-Perhaps I need to conside Command IO a little to come up with a more exact definition of input and output.
+Perhaps I need to consider Command IO a little to come up with a more exact definition of input and output.
 But I think I am getting there now.

 Outside the command, something is only written to the command, to be read from the inside of the command, even when it is not reading for assignment, but reading for access.

 So the thing is: you don’t always read something only to write it to something else.
 You also can read something for access: read something for redirection to something else.
 So that suggestion I made earlier was wrong.

 So it seems, that after all input is: written from the outside, read on the inside.
 And input is: written on the inside, read from the outside. reading can also mean reading for access, not reading for assignment.

 But there is one thing wrong here:

-- incidently something that is written from the outside, is not read on the inside
+- incidentally something that is written from the outside, is not read on the inside
-- and incidently something that is written on the inside, is not read from the outside.
+- and incidentally something that is written on the inside, is not read from the outside.
-- Incidently something is not written from the outside at all, but read on the inside all that same, but then a default value is read or an error or something missing is caught.
+- Incidentally something is not written from the outside at all, but read on the inside all that same, but then a default value is read or an error or something missing is caught.
-- Incidently something was not written on the inside, but read from the outside all the same, but then a default value is read of an error or missing of something is cought
+- Incidentally something was not written on the inside, but read from the outside all the same, but then a default value is read of an error or missing of something is caught

 That has to get a name: so it is a missing read or write of input or a missing read or write of output.